 Another wonderful way to make sure the plastic toys are clean is pop them in the dishwasher!
 Load them up – add a few drops of eucalyptus oil (it removes sticky stuff) and wash on a warm setting.
 They will come out as good as new, sterilised and best of all – squeaky clean!

 Believe it or not, most soft toys and dolls are machine washable!
-Just pop them in a pillowcase and wash on a gentle cycle.
+Just pop them in a pillowcase and wash on a gentle cycle (in cold water).
 Of course don’t wash something particularly delicate – they aren’t made for washing so it’s only an occasional thing or when they get beyond grotty!

-Some toys just cannot be washed with water so the best way to overcome this problem is to wipe them down with a Superwipe.
+Some toys just cannot be washed with water so the best way to overcome this problem is to wipe them down with a disinfected wipe.
 Toys such as:

 - Soft toys and dolls, that can’t be machine washed